rathoredivya407/Practice_Project/README.md

 # Patient Management System

-A simple application containing the record of the patient.
+A simple application containing the records of the patients.

 -> built using
 .
 Go